CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 #### ORP.1.A13 Relocation Security [Head of IT, Head of Domestic Engineering, Information Security Officer (ISB)]

-Before a planned move, security guidelines for this purpose SHOULD be developed or updated in good time.
-All employees SHOULD be informed about the security measures to be followed before, during and after the move.
+Before a planned move, security guidelines for this purpose SHOULD be prepared or updated in good time.
+All employees SHOULD be informed about the safety measures to be followed before, during and after the move.
 During the move a minimum level of access and access control SHOULD be present.
 It SHOULD be checked after the move that the moving goods to be transported has arrived completely undamaged or unchanged.

 ### 3.3 Requirements for increased protection requirements
 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).